Get your questions answered

 Q: Do you have an age requirement? +A:

-Yes, you must be between 18 and 22 years of age as of the departure date for your Global Skills nine-month, semester or summer travel program.
-We accept students age 16-22 for our summer day programs.
+Yes, you must be between 18 and 22 years of age as of the departure date for your Winterline Global Education program.

-Q: Can I go for only a part of one of the longer programs or only to a specific region or country? +A:
+Q: Can I go for only a part of nine-month Global Skills Gap Year Program or only to a specific region or country? +A:

-No. We believe that the range and scale of each program–whether a nine-month, or 12-week program–are essential to a meaningful learning experience.
+No. We believe that the range and scale of the Program are essential to a meaningful learning experience.
+If you cannot commit to nine months, take a look at our shorter programs.

 Q: Is there a fee to apply to a Winterline Global Education Program? +A: